Condition Care Guide

 In addition to checking your blood pressure, a physician may recommend a urinalysis, an electrocardiogram (ECG) to evaluate the electrical activity of your heart and perhaps other tests for signs of heart disease.

-Dr. Weil recommends the lifestyle measures and nutritional supplements described below for treatment of high blood pressure.
-If those changes don't help, he may prescribe one or more of the conventional medications described above:
+To lower blood pressure naturally, Dr. Weil recommends the lifestyle measures and nutritional supplements described below.
+If those changes don't help, he may prescribe one or more of the conventional medications described above.
+Here are Dr. Weil's tips on how to lower your blood pressure.

 - Limit caffeine intake.